CodeCraftCurriculum-I/module_5_TicTacToe/ReadMe.md

    - Change the code so that the players give their name before starting (so no Player 1/2 turn, use theri names )

 9. **Bablefish**

    - Under settings in the menu, make it possible to change the games language.
 You should suport at minimum two languages.

+10. **Bad inpu**

+- Do not let players put tokens on spaces that are filed.

 Challenge Requirements (Higher Grades):